swapisticated/RCBOT/README.md

 npx react-native run-android

-For Expo:

-bash

-        expo start

 ESP32 Setup:
     Ensure the ESP32 is running MicroPython and is configured to accept commands via Bluetooth or Wi-Fi.
     Flash your ESP32 with the correct firmware for robot control.
     Modify the ESP32 script to communicate with the app.

 Usage